Foundation / Corporation

 Arizona Educational Foundation (AEF)

-Awards of $500 to an Arizona preK-12 public schools that demonstrate educational excellence.
+Awards of $500 to Arizona PreK-12 district and charter public schools that demonstrate educational excellence.
 Winning schools will demonstrate sustained high achievement or significant improvement, as well as an exceptional ability to meet students' academic and non-academic needs.

 This program was created to: